GRAND PRIZE: NEW CONSTRUCTION

 Developed by Redwood City, CA-based Rudolph and Sletten, the centerpiece of the corporate campus is the Moffett Towers Club, which serves as a world-class fitness and spa facility, as well as an upscale destination for meetings and gatherings.
 First-floor amenities in this LEED Gold certified building include a day spa, a café with indoor and outdoor seating, and a game room.
 Outside, the 25-yard, 7-lane, solar-heated pool accommodates lap swimming as well as therapeutic rehabilitation programs.
 A gymnasium boasts a full-size court with equipment for basketball and volleyball, and the second-floor fitness center takes the award for popularity.
 “The amenities building is a huge hit, and the fitness center is the most appealing item,” says Doug Collins, vice president of operations at Rudolph and Sletten.
 Collins cites brand new equipment and studio classes on all types of workouts as the reasons behind the center’s success.

 During the construction of Parcel One, the developers had to contend with tight schedules and the involved process of adhering to green construction to gain LEED certification.
-Energy efficiency
+Energy efficiency, water

 The owner’s commitment to sustainable building was clear even during demolition; materials were saved, crushed, and then used as base rock for new parking lots.
 Parcel Three of the Moffett Towers project has reused between 18,000 and 20,000 cubic yards of demolition materials.
 Almost 92 percent of the construction waste was diverted from landfills through recycling efforts.
 Water conservation practices include diverting half of all stormwater into landscaping, allowing the plants and soil – instead of the city’s storm drains – to absorb the water.
 In fact, the project meets the city’s stormwater requirements despite being outside the regulated area.